DrKrar/GeoEfficiency.jl/docs/src/manual/Development.md

 # Configuration

-The package conatin many prameters that can be set within the program sourcecode. they can be found in the source file `Config.jl`
+The package contain many parameters that can be set within the program sourcecode. they can be found in the source file `Config.jl`

-parameter | describtion| default value :----------|:------------|:--------------:
+parameter | description| default value :----------|:------------|:--------------:
 dataFolder | name of the root directory | "GeoEfficiency" dataDir    |  root directory            | joinpath(homedir(), dataFolder)